 I’m a firm believer that information is the key to financial freedom.
 On the Stilt Blog, I write about the complex topics — like finance, immigration, and technology — to help immigrants make the most of their lives in the U.S. Our content and brand have been featured in Forbes, TechCrunch, VentureBeat, and more.See all posts Frank Gogol

-What is an NRI?
+What Is an NRI?

-Who Is A Non-Resident Indian?
+Who Is a Nonresident Indian?

-A non-resident Indian is anyone who is currently residing in a foreign country with Indian citizenship.
+A nonresident Indian is anyone who is currently residing in a foreign country with Indian citizenship.
 These people have been absent from India for a substantial period, which complicates their taxation.
 The reason for residing outside of India can vary from studying to employment to business purposes.
 Whatever it might be, the intention is to stay outside of India for an uncertain time.

 NRIs are also known as Overseas Indians because they live overseas.
 There’s another term called PIO or Persons of Indian Origin.
 And these two are often used interchangeably, but there’s a technical difference between the two.
-NRI are people who are Indian citizens but residing abroad.
+NRIs are people who are Indian citizens but residing abroad.
 As you’ll see in later sections, there’s a more technical definition of NRI.

 Another term that is used is OCI, which stands for Overseas Citizens of India.
 This is a type of permanent residency offered to People of Indian Origin and allows them to live and get employment in India.
 This does not, however, make them citizens of India.

-NRI Defined by the FEMA Act
+NRI Defined by FEMA

 As per section 6 of the Indian Income Tax Act 1961, these people have not lived in India for a specific period of the year to tax normally under the Income Tax Act.
-Hence, their income tax has to be restructured.
-As per the Income Tax Act, a person is considered NRI if:
+Hence, their income tax has to be recalculated.
+As per the Income Tax Act, a person is considered an NRI if:

 - The taxable Indian income exceeds ₹15 Lakhs for a calendar year.